mauriciotorrez/coding-challenge/README.md

 ### Bye by Lorem Ipsum

-If a user wants to add a new word to the list, they have to click on the plus button and the edit the value that is added by default.
+If a user wants to add a new word to the list, they have to click the 'Add row' button and then edit the value that is added by default.
 This isn't very user friendly.
 <br>
 <br>

-1. Usign react-navigation add a stack navigator
+1. Usign react-navigation, add a stack navigator
-2. When the user taps the plus button, they should be taken to a separate screen where they add a new word instead of adding one from the dictionary
+2. When the user taps the 'Add row' button, they should be taken to a separate screen where they add a new word instead of adding one from the dictionary
 3. Navigating to the main list should display the new word added.
 The edit functionality should remain in place